ipfs/ipfs-docs/docs/basics/ipfs-implementations.md

 ---
-title: IPFS Implementations
+title: "IPFS implementations"
-description: Learn about the various IPFS implementations available for different usecases
+description: "There isn't one canonical IPFS implemetnation.
+Learn about the various IPFS implementations available for different usecases."
 ---

+# IPFS implementations

-**There isn't one canonical IPFS implementation.**
+There isn't one canonical IPFS implementation.
 There is so much to explore in this space that it's ideal to have a plethora of implementations experimenting and optimizing for various usecases.
 Below is a list of IPFS implementations that we know of in name alphabetical order.
 If you're aware of more, please add!

 ::: tip
 Looking into implementing IPFS yourself?
 Relevant specifications are listed in [ipfs/specs](https://github.com/ipfs/specs/).
 :::

 | Name             | URL                                                                     | Language(s)            | What it's trying to do                                                                                                   |
 |------------------|-------------------------------------------------------------------------|------------------------|--------------------------------------------------------------------------------------------------------------------------|